mindspore-ai/docs/docs/mindformers/docs/source_en/guide/evaluation.md

 #### Step 2 Dataset Download

 The official documentation provides download links for each dataset.
-Taking CEVAL as an example, you can find the download link in the [CEVAL documentation,](https://gitee.com/aisbench/benchmark/blob/master/ais_bench/benchmark/configs/datasets/ceval/README.md), and execute the following commands to download and extract the dataset to the specified path:
+Taking CEval as an example, you can find the download link in the [CEval documentation,](https://gitee.com/aisbench/benchmark/blob/master/ais_bench/benchmark/configs/datasets/ceval/README.md), and execute the following commands to download and extract the dataset to the specified path:

 ```bash
 cd ais_bench/datasets